#NicoletKnows Accident & Injury Law

 How do I respond if a creditor has filed a legal judgement against me?

 As a bankruptcy attorney, people often contact me and ask if they need to respond to a complaint.
 Normally, I advise people to file a response to that complaint if you have a legitimate defense that would prevent a judgment from being entered against you.
 Common defenses are:

 If a person has one or more of these defenses, then it may be worthwhile to file an answer or response to the complaint.
 But if there is no defense, then filing an answer to the complaint really only buys you a small amount of time and does not solve the issue.

 When should I consider bankruptcy as an option?

 If the creditor suing you is one of many creditors, or simply the first in a long line of debts, then a bankruptcy may be necessary to stop the lawsuit and discharge, or partially repay all the debts.
 If the creditor suing you is the only debt you have and you can afford to make payments, then it might be more useful to negotiate a payment plan with the creditor, if possible.
 It could also be that your wages and bank accounts are exempt (protected) because your income is all from a protected source.

-Since it is impossible to go through all of these scenarios over a telephone call, I invite a panicked person in to meet with me where I can assist in educating the caller about all of their options – bankruptcy and non-bankruptcy alike.
-At Nicolet Law our bankruptcy and restructuring attorneys all offer a free consultation and we can assist you, even if you have waited until the last minute.
+Since it is impossible to go through all of these scenarios over a telephone call, I invite a panicked person in to meet with me where I can assist in educating the caller about all of their options - bankruptcy and non-bankruptcy alike.
+At Nicolet Law Accident & Injury Lawyers, our bankruptcy and restructuring attorneys all offer a free consultation and we can assist you, even if you have waited until the last minute.
 We understand that sometimes it takes a lawsuit and the threat of wage garnishment for people to face their debt issues.

-By Attorney Peter C. Greenlee
+Written by: Attorney Peter C. Greenlee